Artificial urinary sphincter: Success rate

 Numerous studies have been published regarding the outcomes of patients that have undergone artificial urinary sphincter implantation.
 The success rate, generally defined as achieving total (no pad use) or social continence (use of ≤1 pad/day) with the implanted device, ranges from 61% to 100% in the literature.
 Improvement in quality of life has also been considered as success even if more than 1 pad/day was needed.
 The success rate was reported at 78% with a 3-year follow-up, and over 72% with 5 to 7 years of follow-up.
 In a recent systematic review, the success rate was reported to be 79% with follow-up period ranging from 5 months to 16 years.
-A comparative study among patients implanted with different models of artificial urinary sphincter and achieved social continence showed no difference between two groups in regards of urodynamic tests, such as flow rate, urethral pressure, etc.
+A comparative study among patients implanted with different models of artificial urinary sphincter and achieved social continence showed no difference between two groups in regards of urodynamic tests, such as flow rate, urethral pressure, etc. A randomised controlled trial found that the artificial urinary sphincter was non-inferior to the male or synthetic sling with respect to improving incontinence.
+The male sling was more cost-effective.